 A credit card is a payment card issued by card issuer companies such as banks and financial institutions.
 They provide a loan to their customers that enable them to make purchases against a credit limit.
 The bank offers credit for a set length of time for the cardholder to make a purchase.
 The borrowed amount is repayable to the bank within a set time frame known as the due date.
 The bank establishes a credit limit based on several factors, such as income and credit history.
 The cardholder can only make transactions up to his credit limit and isn’t allowed to exceed the respective limit.
+To learn how is your credit limit determined, visit here.
 Credit Cards get further classified into the following categories.

 Standard Credit Cards – Standard credit cards are regular credit cards used by the cardholder to make purchases and come with credit limits attached to them.

 Secured Credit Cards – These credit cards get backed by a fixed deposit that serves as collateral.
 A secured credit card functions just like a standard credit card.

 Reward Credit Cards- Reward credit card is a card that enables the cardholder with cashback, travel points, or other benefits on their purchase.

 Premium Credit Cards- These cards come with a higher annual fee offering various perks such as airport lounge access, special event access, concierge services, etc.

 Charge Credit Cards- These cards do not come with any pre-set limit.
 Card issuer companies offering charge cards do not allow the outstanding balance of the cardholders carried over to next month.
 American Express issues Charge Cards in India.